cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 An order without takers can be cancelled.
 This enables users to rectify mistakes, such as inputting an incorrect price or taker address.
 Upon cancellation escrowed tokens will be refunded.

-In addition, all messages are required to have an expiration time.
-Expired messages will also have its escrowed tokens refunded.
-This expiration time is customizable.
+When making or taking an order, a timeout window is specified in the relayed data packet.
+A timeout will result in escrowed tokens refunded back.
+This timeout window is customizeable.

 ### Data Structures